|Total Value Locked||24H|

 |% Supply Locked||< 0.01%|

-RenVM, a product of Ren was released in May 2020 and provides interoperability for decentralized finance (DeFi), allowing anyone to seamlessly bridge digital assets to and from the DeFi ecosystem.
-RenVM is not a product or an application in and of itself but is a network (and an accompanying SDK) that allows developers to bring interoperability to their DeFi applications.
-The easiest way to imagine RenVM is that of a custodian that holds your digital assets, as they move between blockchains.
+RenVM, released in May 2020, is a Byzantine fault-tolerant protocol that facilitates ECDSA threshold key generation and signing via sMPC.
+This provides interoperability for decentralized finance (DeFi), by allowing anyone to seamlessly bridge digital assets to and from the DeFi ecosystems.
+The easiest way to imagine RenVM is that of a network that holds your digital assets, as they move between blockchains.
 Let’s use BTC as an example; you give BTC to RenVM, it holds that BTC, and it mints that BTC as an ERC20 (renBTC) on Ethereum with 1:1 ratio, ensuring your renBTC is always backed by the same amount of BTC.
 This process applies to all digital assets RenVM supports.
-Technically speaking RenVM is a byzantine fault-tolerant protocol that does ECDSA threshold key generation and signing via sMPC.
-Darknodes on this network are required to put down a bond of REN tokens to ensure transactions are processed honestly and earn fees.
-RenVM currently supports BTC, BCH, and ZEC to Ethereum but is capable of supporting any digital assets that utilize ECDSA private keys.
+RenVM currently supports BTC, BCH, FIL, DOGE, DGB, LUNA, and ZEC to Ethereum & BSC but is capable of supporting any digital assets that utilize ECDSA private keys.

 The most popular place to use RenVM is RenBridge.
-There you can mint and burn BTC, BCH, and ZEC on Ethereum as ERC20s.
+There you can mint and burn BTC, BCH, DOGE, LUNA, and ZEC on Ethereum & BSC.
 More assets will be added to RenBridge as they are integrated into RenVM.